-If you’ve ever had an amazing teacher who brought history to life for you, then you probably enjoy learning about history.
-A teacher who can throw away the textbook to allow students to explore history in real and relevant ways is not only teaching about the past, but is teaching the student how to learn and think critically about the future.
+If you’ve ever had an amazing teacher who brought history to life for you, then you probably enjoyed learning.
+A great teacher throws away the social studies textbook.
+He or she allows students to explore history in real and relevant ways.
+This teaches about the past, but also how to learn and think critically about the future.

 We love teaching social studies, but honestly, we very rarely teach it using the textbook.
 For one thing, it’s a pretty condensed and cleansed version of the past.
-The reading level is way above our students comprehension skills so we find that we tend to use the textbooks as reference materials.
+The reading level is way above our students’ comprehension skills.
+We use the textbooks as reference materials only.

 That means we need to have a way to bring social studies alive for our students.

 What happens when you let your students come up with the task?
 You get a great activity that students have already bought into because they think it’s their idea!